icecube/skymap_scanner/README.md

 <!--- End of README Badges (automated) --->
 # skymap_scanner

-Distributed likelihood scan of event directions for real-time alerts using inter-CPU queue-based message passing.
+A distributed system that performs a likelihood scan of event directions for real-time alerts using inter-CPU queue-based message passing.

 `skymap_scanner` is a python package containing two distinct applications meant to be deployed within containers (1 `skymap_scanner.server`, n `skymap_scanner.client`s), along with `skymap_scanner.utils` (utility functions) and `skymap_scanner.recos` (`icetray` reco-specific logic).
 Additional, package-independent, utility scripts are in `scripts/utils/`.

 ### Example Startup
 #### 1. Launch the Server
-##### Figure Your Args:
+##### Figure Your Args
 ```
     --startup-json-dir DIR_TO_PUT_STARTUP_JSON \
     --cache-dir `pwd`/server_cache \